 Dr. Meyer then completed a residency in otolaryngology – head and neck surgery at Indiana University where he trained with Dr. Richard Miyamoto.
 Residency was followed by a fellowship in neurotology at the University of Iowa where he trained with Dr. Bruce Gantz.
-Dr. Meyer then joined the faculty at MUSC.

-Dr. Meyer limits his practice to the evaluation and treatment of adult and pediatric patients with otologic and neurotologic disorders.
+Dr. Meyer limits his practice to the evaluation and treatment of adults and children with otologic and neurotologic disorders.
 Most patients have disorders affecting the ear that are managed surgically.
 Examples of his specialty areas include acoustic neuromas, cochlear implants, CSF leaks, glomus tumors, meningiomas and other skull-based lesions, hearing loss, ear infections, tympanic membrane perforations, cholesteatoma, otosclerosis, vertigo, Meniere’s disease, facial paralysis and congenital ear malformations.
 As director of the MUSC cochlear implant program, Dr. Meyer oversees all clinical and research protocols involving patients with cochlear implants.
 MUSC has performed more than 100 cochlear implants yearly since 2012.

 Dr. Meyer directs the MUSC temporal bone dissection course annually that attracts physicians from around the country to learn the latest techniques in surgical otology.
 He directs the MUSC otolaryngology residency program and neurotology fellowship program.